Nick Begich Sr.

-Nicholas Joseph Begich Sr. (born April 6, 1932 – disappeared October 16, 1972; declared dead December 29, 1972) was an American politician who served as a member of the United States House of Representatives from Alaska.
-He is presumed to have died in the crash of a light aircraft in Alaska in 1972; his body was never found.
+Nicholas Joseph Begich Sr. (born April 6, 1932 – disappeared October 16, 1972; declared dead December 29, 1972) was an American politician, school counselor, and school administrator.
+He served in the Alaska state senate for eight years before being elected in 1970 as a member of the United States House of Representatives from Alaska.
+He is presumed to have died in the crash of a light aircraft in Alaska in October 1972; his body was never found.
 He was a member of the Democratic Party.